 It is Government policy that the use of pesticides should be minimised.
 Advice on best practice for professional growers is given in the Code of Practice for Using Plant Protection Products.
 This code replaces three previous codes of practice including The Code of Practice for the Safe Use of Pesticides on Farms and Holdings (Green Code).
 Specific advice on how to combine traditional and modern farm practices with measures to protect the environment is provided in the booklet Pesticides and Integrated Farm Management.

-It is important to find out if the product is approved for the crop and situation for which you wish to use it.
-One way to do this is to use our database of approved pesticide products.
+It is important to find out if the product is authorised for the crop and situation for which you wish to use it.
+One way to do this is to use our database of pesticide products.

 Read the Label